ArneBinder/pie-datasets/dataset_builders/pie/sciarg/README.md

 - `pie_modules.documents.TextDocumentWithLabeledSpansAndBinaryRelations`
   - `labeled_spans`: `LabeledSpan` annotations, converted from `BratDocumentWithMergedSpans`'s `spans`
     - labels: `background_claim`, `own_claim`, `data`
-    - if `spans` contain whitespace at the beginning and/or the end, the whitespace are trimmed out.
+    - if `spans` contain whitespace at the beginning and/or the end, that whitespace is trimmed out.
   - `binary_relations`: `BinaryRelation` annotations, converted from `BratDocumentWithMergedSpans`'s `relations`
     - labels: `supports`, `contradicts`, `semantically_same`, `parts_of_same`
-    - if the `relations` label is `semantically_same` or `parts_of_same`, they are merged if they are the same arguments after sorting.
+    - if the `relations` label is `semantically_same` or `parts_of_same` (i.e. it is a symmetric relation), their arguments are sorted by their start and end indices.
 - `pie_modules.documents.TextDocumentWithLabeledSpansBinaryRelationsAndLabeledPartitions`
   - `labeled_spans`, as above
   - `binary_relations`, as above